-The shareholders are being asked to vote on a proposal to amend the Company's bylaws.
-Under the current bylaws, each director serves a one year term, and the entire Board of Directors is up for election each year.
+The shareholders are being asked to vote on a proposal to amend the Company's by-laws.
+Under the current by-laws, each director serves a one year term, and the entire Board of Directors is up for election each year.
 Under the proposed amendment, each director would be elected to a three year term, and at each annual meeting approximately one-third of the Board of Directors would be up for election.
 To transition to the new terms of office, approximately one-third of the directors elected at the current annual meeting would be elected to a one-year term, one-third to a two year term and the remaining third to a three year terms.
-At future annual meetings, directors would be elected to three year terms.
 A copy of the proposed amendment is attached to this Proxy Statement as an Appendix.